 Best place to taste this traditional Canadian food?

 Either off the coast of British Columbia, while enjoying sweeping views, or the Atlantic in a quaint Nova Scotia hamlet.

 A huge carb-heavy favourite, Poutine is really French Fries served over cheese curds topped with gravy sauce and is best consumed after a late-night drinking spell.

-Best place to taste: Another Quebec classic but Ontario has some good spots and you’ll find a sugar shack just about anywhere where there’s snow.
+Although Canadian maple syrup is another Quebec classic, Ontario and the Yukon have some good spots and you’ll find a sugar shack just about anywhere where there’s snow.

 8- Lobster Sandwich